 Google said that all the audiences will be able to search, install and use apps without leaving their device.
-Google introduced three apps which will make use of its latest Android Wear 2.0 app.
+Google introduced three apps that will make use of its latest Android Wear 2.0 app.

-Kyle Fowler, Software Engineer at Foursquare said that, “The standalone nature of Android Wear 2.0 app will offer a big boost in search performance and app responsiveness so you spend less time staring at the screen and more time exploring the world around you.”
+Kyle Fowler, Software Engineer at Foursquare said that “The standalone nature of Android Wear 2.0 app will offer a big boost in search performance and app responsiveness so you spend less time staring at the screen and more time exploring the world around you.”

-Furthermore, another app in the queue is Lifesum which is going to help the users for making the better food choices and will also be very helpful for the people who are very health conscious by providing the platform for reaching their health goals.
+Furthermore, another app in the queue is Lifesum which is going to help the users for making better food choices and will also be very helpful for the people who are very health conscious by providing the platform for reaching their health goals.